Theodore Roosevelt desk

 The desk in the Vice President's Ceremonial Office in the Eisenhower Executive Office Building, colloquially known as the Theodore Roosevelt desk, is a large mahogany pedestal desk in the collection of the White House.
-It is the first of six desks that have been used by U.S. presidents in the Oval Office, and since 1961 has been the used as the desk of the U.S. Vice President.
+It is the first of six desks that have been used by U.S. presidents in the Oval Office.
+Since 1961, it has been used as the desk of the U.S. Vice President.

-The desk was made in 1903 to a design by Charles Follen McKim for the newly constructed West Wing (then called the Executive Office Building) and was one of several pieces of furniture made specifically for the new interior spaces.
-In 1929, the desk survived a major fire in the West Wing and was subsequently placed in storage for over a decade.
-The desk was replaced by the Hoover desk in the Oval Office until after Franklin D. Roosevelt's death, with the next two presidents, Harry S. Truman and Dwight D. Eisenhower, returning the Theodore Roosevelt desk to the office.
+In 1903, the desk was made to a design by Charles Follen McKim for the newly constructed West Wing, then called the Executive Office Building, one of several pieces of furniture made specifically for the new interior spaces.
+In 1929, the desk survived a major fire in the West Wing and was placed in storage for over a decade.
+The desk was replaced by the Hoover desk in the Oval Office until after Franklin D. Roosevelt's death.
+The next two presidents, Harry S. Truman and Dwight D. Eisenhower, returned the Theodore Roosevelt desk to the Oval Office.

 After briefly using this desk in the Oval Office, John F. Kennedy switched to the Resolute desk and moved the Theodore Roosevelt desk to the Vice President's Ceremonial Office.
 Richard Nixon used this desk in his "working office" in the Eisenhower Executive Office Building, where some of the Watergate tapes were recorded by microphones attached to it.
-After Nixon resigned, the desk was moved back to the Vice President's Ceremonial Office where it has been used by every Vice President since.
+After Nixon resigned, the desk was moved back to the Vice President's Ceremonial Office, where it has been used by every Vice President since.
 Many of past users of the desk have signed their names on the bottom of the center drawer.

 Design and markings

 The Theodore Roosevelt desk is a mahogany pedestal desk and is owned by the White House.
 The 30 in high desk has a workspace which measures 90 in wide and 53.5 in deep.
 The understated design is marked by elegant and masculine lines and is detailed with brass pulls.
 There are two alterations to the desk that both took place during the Nixon administration.
 A hole was drilled in the top so phone cords could be threaded through the desk out of sight, and a lock was placed on the left hand drawer to secure a recording device located there.
 The desk was described in a 1949 article in Parade Magazine as being "time-worn, fire-scarred, [and] repainted".

-Beginning in the 1940s, each user of the desk signed the interior of the center drawer at the end of his term in office.
-In 1974 it was noted in a memo that the signatures of Truman, Eisenhower, and Johnson (as well as Truman and Eisenhower's initials) were located in this drawer.
-Since then the drawer has been signed by vice presidents Nelson Rockefeller, Walter Mondale, George H. W. Bush, Dan Quayle, Al Gore, Dick Cheney, Joe Biden, and Mike Pence.
+Beginning in the 1940s, each user of the desk signed the interior of the center drawer at the end of their term in office.
+In 1974, it was noted in a memo that the signatures of Truman, Eisenhower, and Johnson, as well as Truman and Eisenhower's initials, were located in this drawer.
+Since then, the drawer has been signed by vice presidents Nelson Rockefeller, Walter Mondale, George H. W. Bush, Dan Quayle, Al Gore, Dick Cheney, Joe Biden, Mike Pence, and Kamala Harris.